maria20150403/API-Essentials-and-LLM-Assisted-Support/_episodes/02-Web APIs.md

 teaching: 15
 exercises: 5
 questions:
-- "What is an API?"
+- "What are the core components of a Web API?"
 - "Why do we need APIs?"
 - "How APIs work?"
 objectives: